codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Don-t-abuse-them--II--9912.md

 </div>
 ```

-If you want a paragraph, use a `p` and if you want to emphasize something, use `em` or `b`, like this :
+If you want a paragraph, use a `p` and if you want to emphasize something, use `em` or `b`, like this:

 ```html
 <p>